A Country Practice

 Several of the regular cast members became popular celebrities as a result of their roles in the series.
-It also featured a number of native Australian animals, particularly the iconic 'Fatso the wombat' adding to its appeal both domestically and internationally.
+It also featured a number of native Australian animals, particularly the iconic "Fatso the wombat" adding to its appeal both domestically and internationally.
 After the series was cancelled by the Seven Network in 1993, the series was relaunched on the Network Ten in 1994.

 At the time of its cancellation, A Country Practice was the longest-running Australian TV drama; however, by the late 1990s, that record was surpassed by Network Ten series Neighbours.
 At the height of its popularity, the show attracted 8–10 million Australian viewers weekly (at a time when the population of Australia was 15 million).
 The series was eventually sold to, and broadcast in 48 countries.

 Creation

 A Country Practice creator and executive producer James Davern had previously worked on a similar rural-based series as the producer and director of the long-running Bellbird, which screened on ABC Television (1967–1977).
 In 1979, he entered the pilot episode for a script contest by Network Ten, which was looking for a new hit soap opera after the demise of Number 96.
 Davern came third and won a merit award.
 Although TEN turned the series down, rival TV station Seven Network picked it up.
-Davern's contribution to the industry was recognised when he was honoured with the Order of Austraklia (OAM) in 2014.
+Davern's contribution to the industry was recognised when he was honoured with the Order of Australia (OAM) in 2014.